bugra/angel-list/README.rst

 Angel is an MIT Licensed Python library to access API of Angellist.
 It currently supports Python 2.x and in development.
-It does not use any external libraries and extensive test coverage.
+It does not use any external libraries and has extensive test coverage.

 Example